 You may ultimately decide that it’s best for your partner to pay off their own debt, but that doesn’t mean you can’t help in other ways.

-You can even create a budget with them that helps them prioritize their debt, and point them towards resources like debt consolidation that can help them organize their debt and even eliminate higher interest rate debt like credit card debt, saving them hundreds—or even thousands—of dollars.
-Use our debt consolidation calculator to estimate those potential savings.
+- Identify resources like debt consolidation that can help organize debt and even eliminate higher interest rate debt like credit card debt

-If you both have debt, you may also decide to consolidate your debts and pay them off together.
-This allows you to streamline your debt repayment into a simple, singular budget line item that you take on as a team.
+A Discover personal loan can help you and your spouse streamline debt repayment into a simple, singular budget line item that you take on as a team.